smartrecruiters/rabbitr/README.md

 Check command descriptions for a list of properties available for use on given resource type.

 ## TODO Ideas
-- duplicate queue - move messages from a single queue through the exchange to the two newly created queues, in effect multiplying the messages
 - move messages from one queue to the other and strip some headers on the way
-- dump messages from a queue to a file (may be tricky as messages can have various content)
+- dump messages from a queue to a file